Blog - Jazz Spectrum

 Bobby Watson and Jon Faddis

 By Fritz ByersThe alto saxophonist Bobby Watson’s composition, “The Misery of Ebop,” from his career-defining 1986 masterpiece, Love Remains.
 In the late 70s, Bobby, who on the LP cover of this album is billed as Robert, studied in the fabled institute of advanced hard-bop studies that was Art Blakey’s Jazz Messengers.
 He began making recordings as a leader toward the end of that decade.
-His 1983 date with the pianist Mulgrew Miller, Beatitudes, is of particular note.
 Read More

 On Tony Bennett